 What to do after a car accident

 As a local auto body repair shop, people often ask us what to do after a car accident.
-According to the North Carolina Department of Transportation, there were over 275,000 (750/day) accidents on North Carolina roads in 2017.
-As more people have moved into the Fuquay Varina, NC and surrounding areas, those numbers have only gone up.
+According to the North Carolina Department of Transportation, there were over 273,000 accidents on North Carolina roads during 2020.
+As more people have moved into the Fuquay Varina, NC and surrounding areas, those numbers will continue to go up.

 If you or someone you care about has been in a car accident, you can take some simple steps.
 These steps will help on the day of the accident as well as the weeks after it.